mssfoobar/docs/docs/30_deployment/95-loadtest-ucs.md

 3) 1st User insteance is started up and logged in for Firefox, 1-1 video call is engaged with 2nd User
 4) 2nd User instance is started up and logged in in Firefox private mode.
 1-1 vidoe call is engaged with 4th User
 5) Another EC2 is spawned.
-6) Firefox, OBS, webcam simulator stream is installed as well
+6) Firefox, OBS, webcam simulator stream is installed
+7) Webcam simulator is started, OBS is started
-7) 3rd User insteance is started up and logged in for Firefox, 1-1 video call is engaged with 1st User
+8) 3rd User insteance is started up and logged in for Firefox, 1-1 video call is engaged with 1st User
-8) 4th User instance is started up and logged in in Firefox private mode.
+9) 4th User instance is started up and logged in in Firefox private mode.
 1-1 vidoe call is engaged with 2nd User
-9) The process is repeated until a certain number of users are spawned.
-However, time and money contrain, the test was stopped on the forth day
+10) The process is repeated until the targetted number of users are spawned.

+ However, due to  time and money constrain, the test was stopped on the forth day.